Sgail7/The-Ultimate-Filament-Tuning-Guide/README.md

 ## **Minimum Layer Speed Test**
 - Uses [Test_Pieces_Cone-10mm-Tall.stl](Tuning-Models/Test_Pieces_Cone-10mm-Tall.stl)

+I recommend printing 5 copies of this model set at the following minimum layer speeds, `15 mm/s, 12 mm/s, 10 mm/s, 8 mm/s, 5 mm/s, and 3 mm/s`.
+Label each of the models as you print with a sharpie or other method, so that you do not forget which one is which.
+Put the printed models side by side and compare them to see which has the least amount of deformed plastic at the top of the model.
+Set this speed as your minimum layer speed.

-Set your minimum layer speed to 15mm/s and print this file.
-If the plastic looks excessively melted, lower the speed by 3 mm/s.
-The upper 5 mm or so of this model will never look perfect as it is unresonable to expect that kind of accuracy from a 0.4mm nozzle.
-Once you find a speed that you are happy with, save it.
-Be careful of going too low in speed, as it will cause problems to creep back in.
+**Note:** The upper 5 mm or so of this model will never look perfect as it is unresonable to expect that kind of accuracy from a 0.4mm nozzle.
+Once you find a speed that you are happy with, save it, set it, and forget it.
+Going too low in speed will cause problems seen at higher speeds to creep back in.
+This happens because the nozzle has more time in contact with a specific layer at slower speeds, eventually causing it to heat the filament more than the extra cooling can compensate for.

 The sweet spot can be found where the nozzle is moving slow enough to allow the part cooling to work effectively, but fast enough that the nozzle is not reheating the filament after it has been deposited.

 ![Location-Lspeed](Example_Pictures/Minimum-Print-Speed/Setting-Location.png)